Muneeb20019/Instagram-RAG-Chatbot-n8n/README.md

 ## ⚙️ Workflow Logic

 ### **1. The Response Pipeline**
 Incoming Webhooks are processed through an **AI Agent** equipped with a **Simple Memory** node.
-This allows the bot to handle "Distracted Conversations"—for example, answering a question about parking in the middle of a signup process without forgetting the user's name.
+This allows the bot to handle "Distracted Conversations"—answering a question about parking in the middle of a signup process without forgetting the user's name.

 ### **2. Semantic Vector Search**
 By utilizing **768-dimension semantic embeddings**, the bot performs a "Similarity Search" in Pinecone.
-It understands the *intent* behind questions like "Can I come on Friday?" and provides specific Jumu'ah prayer timing details from the gym manual.
+It understands the *intent* behind questions like "Can I come on Friday?" and provides specific timing details.

 ### **3. Safe CRM Writing**
-To handle the "Plus Sign" formatting issue in Google Sheets, the system implements **single-quote prefix logic** via n8n expressions, ensuring all WhatsApp data is stored as clean, searchable text rather than broken formulas.
+To handle the "Plus Sign" formatting issue in Google Sheets, the system implements **single-quote prefix logic** via n8n expressions, ensuring all WhatsApp data is stored as clean text rather than broken formulas.

 ---